newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 **To complete this task you must meet with your local Zoning Office.**

 ---
+#﻿## Zoning Approval
+-﻿ Must be a letter or an affidavit from the local government official(s)
+-﻿ Must indicate that the business location complies with zoning requirements for the business activities -﻿ Must include any zoning variances granted to the business.

 > **Once completed, you will have:**
 >